emeb/orangecrab_simple_6502/README.md

 	make prog

-The RGB LED should begin flashing a binary sequence.
+If you have a 9600bps serial device connected to IO 0 & 1 you will see a short greeting message and the device waits for a connection on the USB device.
+Once USB is connected, send <space> to the USB port and a similar greeting will be printed on the USB port, after which the RGB LED should begin flashing a binary sequence and text sent from the host to the USB port will be echoed on both the USB and serial ports.

 ## CPU coding